mofro/front-porch/content/asterion/characters/antagonists/Big-Victor.md

 A powerful crime boss operating in Lutetia, known for his ability to balance conciliatory and menacing behaviors to maintain control over his territory.

 ## Role
 Big Victor is a major player in Lutetia's criminal underworld, having taken over territory previously controlled by [[Dramatis-Personae#Hanmer|Hanmer]].
-He maintains a delicate balance of power with other criminal elements while opposing more dangerous groups like the [[Dramatis-Personae#Child Breakers|Child Breakers]].
+He maintains a delicate balance of power with other criminal elements while opposing more dangerous groups like the [[Dramatis-Personae#C Breakers|C Breakers]].

 ## Territory
 - Primary operations in [[Places-of-Asterion#Lutetia|Lutetia]]